 If your return was rejected with any of the IRS codes below, you did not provide electronic filing information necessary to verify your return, or the information you provided does not match IRS records.
-This information is your prior year Adjusted Gross Income (AGI), your prior year self select PIN, or a current year electronic filing PIN obtained from the IRS.
+This information is your prior year Adjusted Gross Income (AGI), your prior year self select PIN, or a current year electronic filing PIN obtained from the IRS before June 2016.
 For more information on these signature options, see AGI, Self Select PIN, and Electronic Signature.

 You may review your entries and resubmit your return at no charge by repeating the filing steps.
 From within your return, click the Filing tab and continue through the interview questions to correct any errors and resubmit.

 If the information for the taxpayer or spouse does not match IRS records, you may receive one of the following reject codes: